Vince Gilligan: Breaking Bad, Better Call Saul, and El Camino

-Gilligan created, wrote, directed, and produced the AMC drama series Breaking Bad.
-He created the series with the premise that the hero would become the villain.
-"Television is historically good at keeping its characters in a self-imposed stasis so that shows can go on for years or even decades", he said.
-"When I realized this, the logical next step was to think, how can I do a show in which the fundamental drive is toward change?"
+Gilligan created, wrote, directed, and produced the AMC drama series Breaking Bad, which premiered in 2008 and concluded in 2013.
+It gave rise to the wider Breaking Bad franchise.
+He created the series with the premise that the hero would become the villain, stating, "Television is historically good at keeping its characters in a self-imposed stasis so that shows can go on for years or even decades.
+When I realized this, the logical next step was to think, 'How can I do a show in which the fundamental drive is toward change?'"
 He added that his goal with Walter White was to turn him from "Mr. Chips into Scarface".
 While pitching the show to studios, Gilligan was initially discouraged when he learned of the existing series Weeds and its similarities to the premise of Breaking Bad.
-While his producers convinced him that the show was different enough to still be successful, he later stated that he would not have gone forward with the idea had he known about Weeds earlier.
+While his producers convinced him that the show was different enough to still be successful, he later said he would not have gone forward with the idea had he known about Weeds earlier.

 Breaking Bad received widespread critical acclaim and has been praised by many critics as being among the greatest television dramas of all time.
-Gilligan has been awarded numerous times for writing, directing, and producing the series.
-The Writers Guild of America has awarded him four times in straight succession, from 2012 to 2014; three as a part of the Breaking Bad writing team and one individually for writing the episode "Box Cutter".
+Gilligan won numerous awards for his work on the series.
+The Writers Guild of America awarded him four times in straight succession, from 2012 to 2014: three as a part of the Breaking Bad writing team and one individually for writing the episode "Box Cutter".
 He also received two Primetime Emmys in 2013 and 2014 for producing the show.
-In 2014, he won the Directors Guild of America Award for Outstanding Directing in a Drama Series for directing the finale of Breaking Bad, "Felina".
+In 2014, he won the Directors Guild of America Award for Outstanding Directing in a Drama Series for directing the show's final episode "Felina".

-In September 2013, Sony Pictures Television announced a deal with AMC to produce a Breaking Bad spin-off prequel entitled Better Call Saul, to focus on character Saul Goodman from the original series, before he became Walter White's lawyer, and to star Bob Odenkirk reprising his role as the title character.
+In September 2013, Sony Pictures Television announced a deal with AMC to produce a Breaking Bad spin-off prequel entitled Better Call Saul, focusing on Breaking Bad supporting character Saul Goodman before he became Walter's lawyer, and to star Bob Odenkirk reprising his role as Saul.
 Gilligan co-created the series with Breaking Bad writer Peter Gould, with both of them acting as showrunners.
-The first episode, which Gilligan directed and co-wrote, premiered on February 8, 2015.
-He left the Better Call Saul writing staff early in the third season to focus on other projects, resulting in Gould becoming sole showrunner.
-This transition had been planned since the show's debut.
-Gilligan remained involved in Better Call Sauls production in a reduced role, directing episodes in the fourth and fifth seasons, before returning to the writers room in the sixth.
+The first episode "Uno", which Gilligan directed and co-wrote, premiered on February 8, 2015.
+He left the Better Call Saul writing staff early in the third season to focus on other projects, resulting in Gould becoming sole showrunner, a transition which had been planned since the show's debut.
+Gilligan remained involved in Better Call Sauls production in a reduced role, directing episodes in the fourth and fifth seasons before returning to the writers' room in the sixth.